Perspective | Trump doesn’t need Russian trolls to spread disinformation. The mainstream media does it for him.

 For example, on Tuesday, rather than emphasizing Trump’s remarks about his triumph over the novel coronavirus, which the president again falsely compared to the seasonal flu in terms of severity, the main AP story’s headline read: “Trump, contagious in the White House, back to downplaying virus.”

-AP managing editor Brian Carovillano added that the news service is putting particular emphasis on all-important headlines — and on top paragraphs of stories, because that’s as far as many readers get.
+AP Managing Editor Brian Carovillano added that the news service is putting particular emphasis on all-important headlines — and on top paragraphs of stories, because that’s as far as many readers get.
 He also pointed to hundreds of deeply reported stories, over many months, on election access and voting issues, meant to provide context and counter misconceptions.

 But with Trump’s ability to control and dictate the news — and with the power of his own Twitter feed and the relentless amplification from right-wing outlets, particularly Fox — these solid practices and this good work apparently aren’t enough.